isimo-solutions/isimo/README.md

 -   Maven

 ## Getting Started
-See the [Isimo.Solutions Website](https://isimo.solutions/getting-started) for more detailed instructions.
+See the [Isimo.Solutions Getting Started page](https://isimo.solutions/getting-started) for more detailed instructions.

 ### First project
 ```